shivanshdave/2020-432/projects/project2/README.md

 3. The Project 2 (recorded) Video Presentation, due 2020-05-04.
 4. The End-of-Term Google Form, also due 2020-05-04.

-If you choose, you can work with a partner for deliverables 1, 2 and 3.
-If so, you'll need to specify this in the [Proposal Google Form](http://bit.ly/432-2020-project2-proposal-form).
+You are permitted to work alone or with a partner for deliverables 1, 2 and 3.
 Everyone will complete the End-of-Term Google Form on their own.

 -----------